 - The Galera Cluster version (if not available from your Linux distribution)

 - Specific plugins or storage engines

-- Developers tools, like Java, ODBC or C/C++ connectors (if not available from your Linux distribution)
+- Developers tools, like the Java, ODBC, C/C++ or Node.js connectors (if not available from your Linux distribution)

 - The MariaDB source code

 MariaDB is free and open source software